notedwin/edwin-computer/_posts/Deploying-Jekyll/2020-09-18-Deploying-Jekyll.md

 What is [Jenkins](https://www.jenkins.com)
 -----------------------------

-From the Jenkin's website, "The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project."
+From the Jenkins website, "The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project."

 I primarily use Jenkins to automate the process of deploying my website to my Nginx Server.
-Using Jenkin, I can automate pulling my websites github repository and building the website when there is a new commit, reporting the build status back to github.
+Using Jenkins, I can automate pulling my websites Github repository and building the website when there is a new commit, reporting the build status back to Github.
 That's pretty cool.

-Difficulties
+Other
 ------------------------------

 Nginx has great documentation.
-I was able to set up https with an SSL certificate from [CertBot](https://certbot.eff.org/).
-The process was simple.
+I was able to set up HTTPS with an SSL certificate from [CertBot](https://certbot.eff.org/).
+The process was straight forward.
-Jenkins gave me much difficulties as the user interface is not very beginner friendly.
-At first, I couldn't get my project to even build.
-Once i got over the first struggles, it made alot of sense why things are laid out as such.

 Conclusion
 ------------------------------

-Google is your friend.
+Documentation is your friend.
 I will try to make these more like guides in the future.